 Even the vital statistics regarding a brief comparison between both kinds of users indicate the importance of mobile use.

 As per this study, 80% of Internet users own a Smartphone.
+Eveb they prefer using mobile for using any type of referral software for the work too!
 In short, Google is taking the whole idea of user experience very seriously, and if your website is not optimized for a mobile search, you are surely set to lose business, or probably are already doing so!

 So how to go about taking care of mobile search results in 2017?
 Let us find out.